liuenfu2012/docs/guide/en/update.md

 # Update

-System upgrade command to upgrade the SiteServer CMS system to the latest version.
+System upgrade command to upgrade the SS CMS system to the latest version.

 ::: tip
-Versions of SiteServer CMS 6.0 and later support online upgrades, usually without the use of upgrade commands.
+Versions of SS CMS 6.0 and later support online upgrades, usually without the use of upgrade commands.
 :::

 ::: tip